 - Tamper proof: Accidental or malicious deletion of mails can result in the loss of valuable information, disrupting business continuity.
 Third party archives generally store mails in an encrypted read-only format, thereby making it tamper proof.

 - Cost of migrating/ upload: Migration of an old mailing system along with uploading historical mails to the cloud can be a costly and a time consuming process.
-Third party companies allow for historical mail upload in their archival solutions, which is cost effective.
-In addition, real time mailing system is quickly and neatly migrated to the new mailing system on cloud.
-This serves twin purposes of cost cutting as well as efficient and quick migration of mailing systems to the cloud.
+Third parties provide cost effective historical mail upload.
+In addition, real time mailing systems can be quickly and neatly migrated to the new mailing system on cloud.
+Thus providing an easy and cost efficient solution.

 - Flexible purchase options: Often organizations prefer to segment the email retention policy based on the usage.
 One-size-fits-all plans can cost more than necessary.
 Third party archiving solutions may provide greater flexibility in terms of the different plans and the flexibility in opting for different plans across sets of users.